State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

-All images and annotations were cropped to only have the eyes in frame using MediaPipe face mesh coordinates.
-For training, images were split at the midline to separate the left and right eyes.
-Both sides of the image were then resized to be 256x256.
-The network was trained for brow and eye segmentation using cross-entropy loss and Adam optimization for 5000 epochs with a learning rate of .01 and $\beta$ 1 and 2 of $.5$ and $.99$, respectively.
-SAM was used to generate segmentation masks for the iris using bounding boxes obtained by MediaPipe Facemesh (\cite{kartynnik_real-time_nodate}).
-All segmentation masks were then used to predict periorbital distances using standard computer vision processing techniques described below.
-Segmentation quality was evaluated using the Dice score according to Equation \ref{dice}.
-The whole pipeline can be seen in Figure \ref{fig:overview}.
+For training a DeepLabV3 segmentation model, each image was split at the midline to isolate the left and right eye, and both halves were resized to 256×256 pixels.
+A DeepLabV3 model was trained using a custom-labeled dataset specifically designed for periorbital applications, which included annotations for the eyelids, brows, iris, and caruncle (\cite{nahass2025open}).
+The network was trained for 500 steps using cross-entropy loss and the Adam optimizer with a learning rate of 0.01 and $\beta_1 = 0.5$, $\beta_2 = 0.99$.
+The resulting segmentation masks were used to predict periorbital distances through standard computer vision techniques described below.
+A schematic of the DeepLabV3 training and inference pipeline is shown in Figure \ref{fig:overview}B.